WithPrecedent/snickerdoodle/docs/advanced.md

 ## Versioning

-`snickerdoodle` does not use automatic semantic versioning because the process thinks so many minor updates are "major" and you will [find yourself on version 12.0.0](https://hynek.me/articles/semver-will-not-save-you/) and still in alpha or beta.
+At present, `snickerdoodle` does not support automatic semantic versioning because the tools think so many minor updates are "major" and you will [find yourself on version 12.0.0](https://hynek.me/articles/semver-will-not-save-you/) and still in alpha or beta.
 And, while [calendar versioning](https://calver.org/) has a lot in its favor, it